Cancer Survivors and Life Insurance

 There are several factors that may impact your ability to get a life insurance plan as well as how much the plan will cost.
 These include:

-Cancers with more favorable outcomes and long term survival rates may be more attractive to life insurance companies. (need help here) Some types of cancer diagnoses tend to have better outcomes than others.
+- The type of cancer you had: Cancers with more favorable outcomes and long term survival rates may be more attractive to life insurance companies. (need help here) Some types of cancer diagnoses tend to have better outcomes than others.
 A life insurance company may take that into account your specific diagnosis when determining if you are eligible and the cost.
-Maybe this works a little better?

-Typically, the longer you have been cancer free, the less your life insurance premiums may be
+- How long you have been in remission: Typically, the longer you have been cancer-free, the less your life insurance premiums may be.

 The cost of your life insurance policy is also dependent on the type of coverage you choose.
 There are several different types of life insurance including: